-The 2020 season is Mike Baxter’s third as hitting coach and recruiting coordinator for the Commodores.
+The 2021 season is Mike Baxter’s fourth as hitting coach and recruiting coordinator for the Commodores.

 The Commodores surged offensively during their historic 2019 campaign, setting single-season records in home runs (100), RBIs (541), walks (339) and runs (578).
 Vanderbilt posted an SEC-record 59 wins en route to capturing the College World Series title.
 Vanderbilt secured the SEC regular season and tournament titles, becoming the first program to accomplish the feat outright since Vandy’s 2007 program did so.